 Quick summary: A huge aquatic herbivore with excellent swimming ability.

 Large marine herbivores, green turtles are distinguished by their distinct hard shells.
-They eat mostly algae and seagrasses, similar to manatees.
+They eat mostly algae and seagrasses, similar to the animals like manatees.

 These strange species, which resemble manatees, have paddle-like flippers for swimming and are ideally suited to an aquatic lifestyle.

-Green turtles and manatees may both submerge themselves for extended periods of time.
+Animals like manatees and green turtles may both submerge themselves for extended periods of time.
 When at repose, green turtles may stay underwater for up to five hours, during which time their heart rate decreases.

 9. Seal